Dynamical response theory of interacting Majorana fermions and its application to generic Kitaev quantum spin liquids in a field: Extended Kitaev -model

 The coefficients $\lambda_\alpha$ in Eq.~\eqref{eq:MF-Hamiltonian-Majorana} are then the three Lagrange multipliers, which are regarded as additional MFT parameters enforcing the constraints on average across two sublattices

 Examples of MFT spectra are presented in Appendix~\ref{sec:MFspectrum}.
 Here we note that $c$-Majorana spectrum remains gapless for $\mathbf{B}\parallel \mathbf{e}_b$ but becomes gapped for $\mathbf{B}\parallel \mathbf{e}_c$. $b$-Majorana bands become dispersive but remain gapped for at least small $J,\Gamma$.
 Finally, without external field and hence a finite magnetisation, $c$- and $b$-Majoranas are decoupled at the MFT level.
+Finally, we find that the MF averages retain the symmetry of the system self-consistently which is manifest in the reduced number of independent MF parameters; see Appendix~\ref{sec:MFsymmetry}.